mjung5/covid-vignette-api/README.md

 base_url = "https://api.covid19api.com"
 ```

-I wrote one function for set up,Contacting Covid19 API via different
+I wrote several functions to contact the Covid19 API via different
 endpoints.

 ## `countryName`

 This function is to generate `data.frame` of country name and Slug.
 In
-order to import different country dataset, I need to type the correct
+order to import different countries’ datasets, I needed to type the
-country name in URL.
-COVID19 AIP uses Slug instead of country name.
+correct country name in URL.
+COVID19 AIP uses Slug instead of country
-Therefore, I can use the this table to find the correct name of the
+name.
+Therefore, I can use the this table to find the correct name of
-country for the URL.
+the country for the URL.

 ``` r
 countryName <- function(){